Torrniquet/QS-App/README.md

     polygonWS.removeMessageHandler(subscription, messageHandler)
     polygonWS.unsubscribe(subscription)
   }
-}, [symbol, isRealtime, throttledSetRealtimeData, realtimeData])
+}, [isRealtime, realtimeData, symbol, throttledProcessUpdates])
 ```

 We're throttling the data to avoid too many updates.
-Otherwise it causes strain on the browser and the UI won't be as responsive.
+Otherwise it causes strain on the browser and the UI won't be as responsive. `pendingUpdatesRef` helps us keep track of the updates we need to process.

 `connectionState` is a local state that we use to keep track of the connection state.
 We can use this to display to the user whether we're connected or not.